Caleb Bradham

-Caleb Davis Bradham (May 27, 1867 – February 19, 1934) was an American pharmacist, best known as the inventor of soft drink Pepsi.
+Caleb Davis Bradham (May 27, 1867 – February 19, 1934) was an American pharmacist who invented the soft drink Pepsi.

 Early life

-Bradham was born Caleb Davis Bradham on May 27, 1867, in Chinquapin, North Carolina to George Washington Bradham, and Julia McCann Bradham.
-Bradham was of English and Irish descent.
+Bradham was born Caleb Davis Bradham on May 27, 1867, in Chinquapin, North Carolina, to George Washington Bradham, and Julia McCann Bradham.
+Bradham was of English and Scots-Irish descent.

-Biography

-He graduated from the University of North Carolina at Chapel Hill where he was a member of the Philanthropic Society, and attended the University of Maryland School of Medicine.
+He graduated from the University of North Carolina at Chapel Hill, where he was a member of the Philanthropic Society, and attended the University of Maryland School of Medicine.